beaverbuilder/documentation/docs/assistant/cloud/collections.md

 ---
-id: organize-assets
+id: collections
-title: Organizing Assets
+title: Collections
-sidebar_label: Organizing Assets
+sidebar_label: Collections
 ---

+The Collection feature lets you organize your library assets similar to how WordPress post categories work.

+## Assign to multiple Collections

-Assistant Pro’s Library Collections work in a similar way to WordPress post categories.
-You can add more than one collection to any creative asset (posts, pages, images …) and that creative asset will show up under each collection.
-This way of organizing files is preferred over folders, because files can be cross referenced in multiple places.
+Any creative asset (posts, pages, images, etc.) can be assigned to more than one collection, and it will appear under each collection.
+Organizing files this way is preferable to creating folders, because files can be referred to multiple places.

-In the example below, the color `#ede2f1` is filed under two collections; **Pastel Colors** and **Pink Colors**.
+In the image below, the color `#ede2f1` is filed under two collections; **Pastel Colors** and **Pink Colors**.

 ![Organizing colors](/img/assistant/cloud--libraries--organize-assets--1.jpg)

-## Create a Library Collection from the Assistant Pro Cloud
+## Create a Collection from the Assistant Pro Cloud

 To create a library collection from the Assistant Pro Cloud: